YouTube Statistics Every Marketer Should Know

 How many people use YouTube in 2026?

-YouTube has 2.7 billion monthly active users worldwide, making it the second-largest social platform after Facebook.
-Over 122 million users visit daily, and the platform is available in more than 100 countries.
+YouTube has more than 2.7 billion monthly active users worldwide (Statista), making it the second-largest social platform after Facebook.
+India is the largest single market with 518 million users, followed by the US at 238-253 million.

 How popular are YouTube Shorts?